Accessing MC² services

 Accessing and processing your data

 After acquisition, your data are saved on the X drive and can be accessed remotely.
 Most of our processing programs are also available remotely.
-All details on our wiki space.
+All details here.

 Linking your research outputs to us